krishnakanthb13/amplenote-plugins/graphingutility/Graph Utility.md

 - August 23rd, 2024 - Started from where I left off.
 After multiple iterations completed the worked code to fetch multiple tables from amplenote note, and make into a clean and organized format.
 Also figured out a way to fetch data from those tables separately, and use them into the charts that were already existing, this step was challenging, multiple parameters and functions involved.
 I figured out to give an download option, and included html, md, and copy only tables to new note.
 Then added advanced charts and gave some info into the chart, about the note from which the table data is extracted from.
 Also added info buttons for easy readability and understanding on how to use.
 When implementing the Embed, stuck with few errors as the scripts word independently, hence some scripts from chart.js were not utilized by my create chart scripts.
 Hence Embed is going on Hold, until I figure out a solution.

 - August 24th, 2024 - Images, Documentation, Publish, Email, Discord!
+After Lucian confirmed and shared the update to fix the above mentioned embed issue, tested it and it was working, implemented, added Animations and also add documentation for the Animations as well.
+You will thank me for it, as it clearly can help you to `figit `with when you are feeling overwhelmed by your number work! haha!
+Also added Update View option!

 ---